 For any organisation, decarbonising process heat is a journey.
 To get you started, we are compiling a number of tools that will help you identify the scope of your needs and ways to tackle issues that will pop up along the way.
 Our first two tools are our heat pump estimator tool and a guide to electrical upgrades for accommodating heat pump installations.

 So you are interested in using heat pumps?
 An important first step is to determine the capacity you need.
 A common misconception is that you will need a heat pump with the same capacity as the boiler you may be replacing.
 This is not the case.
-Once you had an idea of the capacity and use characteristics you need, the tool will help you select the right kind of heat pump for your application, accelerating the process of transitioning to a heat pump.
+Once you have an idea of the capacity and use characteristics you need, the online Heat Pump Estimator will help you select the right kind of heat pump for your application, accelerating the process of transitioning to a heat pump.

 This tool, developed by the Australia Alliance for Energy Productivity, pitt&sherry and SmartConsult, with support from Mayekawa Heat Pumps and the Australian Meat Processor Corporation, will help you work out what capacity you need so you can take the next steps in decarbonising your heating and cooling.

 It is designed to provide an easily accessible ‘heat pump selector’ or ‘pre-selector’ and to allow decision-makers of the business to

 navigate key determinations around heat pumps.
 It is designed to be usable by business managers as well as seasoned engineers.

 The user will be able to plug in some values regarding heating, cooling, location, and temperature requirements.
 From this. the tool will provide and estimate of CAPEX, OPEX and suggest and adequate refrigerant for the solution.
 The goal is to find out in a few minutes whether heat pumps deserve a more detailed investigation for your heating/cooling requirements and whether you should seek out more in-depth information on the suitability of your application.